girder/django-large-image/README.md

 The `BaseLargeImageViewMixin` is modularly designed and able to be subclassed for your project's needs.
-While the provided `LargeImageViewSetMixin` handles `FileFeild`-interfaces, you can easily extend its base class, `BaseLargeImageViewMixin`, to handle any mechanism of data storage in any APIView.
+While the provided `LargeImageViewSetMixin` handles `FileField`-interfaces, you can easily extend its base class, `BaseLargeImageViewMixin`, to handle any mechanism of data storage in any APIView.